luisfagundes94/luisfagundes94/README.md

 ### Hi there 👋

-I'm a Software Engineer student mainly focused on developing android applications with Kotlin using the latest technologies on the market following design patterns such as MVP and MVVM with a clean and testable architecture.
+I'm a Software Engineer student focused on developing android applications with Kotlin using the latest technologies on the market following design patterns such as MVP and MVVM with a clean and testable architecture.

 <h3> 👨🏻‍💻 About Me </h3>